MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

     ![Guides app tile.](media/guides-app-tile.PNG "Guides app tile")

-3. In the left pane, select **Folders** to view all folders created in the instance, and then, at the top of the screen, select **New** to create a new folders.
+3. In the left pane, select **Folders** to view all folders created in the instance, and then, at the top of the screen, select **New** to create a new folder.

     ![Folders command highlighted in left pane.](media/folders-command.PNG "Folders command highlighted in left pane")